A renewed warning about coronavirus as cases rise again

 "I'm not really concerned about it out here right now.
 But yes when I go into public places I do wear a mask and I do believe that COVID is out there," said another person.

-On Saturday, the City of Philadelphia announced over 4,000 new cases of COVID-19-- the highest daily number so far.
+On Friday, the City of Philadelphia announced 742 new cases of COVID-19.

+On Saturday, the Pennsylvania Health Department announced 4,035 new COVID-19 cases, bringing the statewide total to 227,985.

 SEE ALSO: US tops 100,000 COVID-19 cases for second day, setting new record